Dunkin’ Donuts Franchise FDD, Profits & Costs (2025)

-Headquartered in Canton, Massachusetts, Dunkin’ is renowned for its wide variety of donuts, bagels, breakfast sandwiches, and an extensive range of coffee and beverage options.
-It differentiates itself by offering a robust rewards program, Dunkin’ Rewards, which allows customers to earn points on every purchase, enhancing customer loyalty and engagement.
+Headquartered in Canton, Massachusetts, Dunkin’ is known for its donuts, bagels, breakfast sandwiches, and a wide range of coffee options.
+The brand’s Dunkin’ Rewards program enhances customer loyalty by offering points on every purchase.

 Type of ExpenditureAmount